Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 User Experience Factors

-- Single-column layouts for easy scrolling
+- Single-column layouts for easy vertical scrolling

-- Simplified navigation menus
+- Simplified navigation and clear CTAs

 Mobile-First Design Principles for Kenyan Businesses